moseyjwi/gumdrop-1/README.md

 - Glass / Glow / Metallic effect.

 # Priority
-- User fonts if Github would let me.
 - Normal circles lol
 - Fix Instafade render logic, and do a thorough testing of cases.
 - Fix UI a little